Dreamscent/Dreamscent.github.io/_posts/2020-06-03-Beginner-BOF-Visualised.md

 ![bof2 image](/images/BOF/bof2.png)

+After we inject our alphabet, we can see that the `EIP` contains `KLMN`.
 We know that `KLMN` appears at offset ***10*** in the unique string, so the buffer should be 10!
 To confirm this, we put our own crafted string inside.
 We start with 10 A's. followed by 4 B's, and fill the rest with C's

 ~~~
 AAAAAAAAAABBBBCCCCCCCCCCCC